amarnus/JustRun.It/README.md

 # JustRun.It

-Share and execute code snippets in different programming languages
+Share and execute code snippets in different programming languages.
+The primary motivation for this service was to create a jsbin counterpart for server side languages to test out simple code snippets on-the-fly.
+Just paste code, run and share a runnable context with friends without hairy setup details of languages.
+Live streaming of output powered by go channels provides a near-terminal experience

 ## Terminology